DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-04-11-what-to-expect-from-our-blog.md

 <h2 class="post-heading">Want to stay updated?</h2>

 <a class="post-link" href="https://discord.gg/XAYvJhkkqE">Join our Discord</a> to stay up to date and get informed whenever a new post goes live!
 We place high importance on our community and welcome any feedback from you with open arms.
-If there’s anything you’d like to see here, let us know!
+If there’s anything you’d like to change or see here, let us know!